-The green, pungent leaves of the cannabis plant — known as “marijuana,” “weed” and a host of other names — maintain a stronghold as the most popular illicit drug among U.S. teens.
+The green, pungent leaves of the cannabis plant — known as “marijuana,” “weed” and a many other names — maintain a stronghold as the most popular drug among U.S. teens.
 When smoked, marijuana releases THC, a potent psychoactive chemical.
 This makes the user feel relaxed, heightens their senses and has a mild hallucinogenic effect.
-It also causes paranoia and impaired motor function and is highly addictive.
+It can also cause paranoia and impaired motor function.

-Marijuana is commonly referred to as a “gateway drug,” because teens who use the drug often develop additional substance problems later in life.
-More than a third of 12th graders and 12% of 8th graders reported using it in the last year.
+Nearly 36% of 12th graders and 12% of 8th graders reported using it in the last year.
 The earlier they start using, the bigger the drug’s impact on their brain’s development.
-Kids smoking weed typically do poorer in school and historically have lower-paying jobs following graduation.

 - Mary Jane